snarkhunter/oofcanvas/README.md

     first call the base class method, and then create the `CanvasItems` that form the rubberband and add them to the given `CanvasLayer`.

+	The function `Rubberband::doDashes(CanvasShape*)` can be used to set the dash style on any `CanvasShape` used by the rubberband.
+    The line color and line width should be be set using the base class `Color color` and `double lineWidth` data members.

 * `RubberBand::stop()`